qadenz/qadenz.github.io/pages/docs.md

 ### Parameterized Selectors

-Using list of search results as an example, testers would be forced to create a seperate `@FindBy` annotated `WebElement` instance for each result element needed for a test.
+Using list of search results as an example, testers would be forced to create a separate `@FindBy` annotated `WebElement` instance for each result element needed for a test.
 Alternately, a `@FindBy` could be used to initialize a single `List<WebElement>`, but additional logic would be necessary to identify a specific result element needed for a test step.
 In either case, the result is many extra lines of code.

 Using a parameterized Locator (coupled with the benefits of Sizzle CSS Selectors), testers will be able to define a single `Locator` instance for a generic search result, and rely upon the parameterization to direct the test to choose the appropriate element instance.